News & Op-Eds, continued

 On a sad note, husband and co-manager Ted passed away late October 2015, at age 65.
-He'd been diagnosed with late-stage liver disease somewhere around very beginning of tenure in 2006.
-He dedicated remaining years to evolving Springs infrastructure as approved or directed by Foggy, initiating many notable improvements and repairs visible throughout grounds.
-Firm believer in Spring water's healing properties, regular soakings very likely extended his life many years, before liver failure finally claimed him.
+He'd been diagnosed with late-stage liver disease somewhere around beginning of tenure in 2006.
+He dedicated his remaining years to evolving Springs infrastructure as approved or directed by Foggy, initiating many notable improvements and repairs visible throughout the grounds.
+A firm believer in Spring water's healing properties, regular soakings very likely extended his life for many years before liver failure at last claimed him.

-To former 'owner' John Foggy's everlasting credit, he saw the wisdom in keeping the rustic charm of place intact, thus keeping it unique among northwest's rural mineral springs resorts, delighting visitors with its quaint summer camp feeling...and was liberal-minded enough to allow clothing-optional in second half of 'ownership' (if perhaps only because it helped send business volume through the roof).That he sometimes let place's upkeep slide distressingly is now ancient history, forgiven especially since he plowed so much back in during final years.
+To former 'owner' John Foggy's everlasting credit, he saw the wisdom of keeping the rustic charm of place intact, thus keeping it unique among northwest's rural mineral springs resorts, delighting visitors with its quaint summer camp feel...and was liberal-minded enough to allow clothing-optional during the second half of his 'ownership' (if perhaps only because it helped send business volume through the roof).That he sometimes let the place's upkeep slide towards rack and ruin is now ancient history, forgiven especially since he plowed so much back in during the final years.

 Fly in Ointment

-Barring this one not-so-little wrinkle for everyone treasuring place's Euro-style tradition of permitting simple nudity in appropriate areas for maximum spa benefit and enjoyment, Stewart Springs, after one long, uber-strange trip, now hopefully appears in more appropriate hands.
+Barring this one not-so-little wrinkle for anyone treasuring the place's Euro-style tradition of permitting simple nudity in appropriate areas for maximum spa benefit and enjoyment, Stewart Springs, after one long, uber-strange trip, now hopefully appears to be in more appropriate hands.

-Two indications: First thing 'owners' did was raise everyone's wages (albeit raising admission to cover). [...or thought they did; apparently it was only management positions, while workers were still sweating away at minimum wage.]
-And they committed to pouring every cent of profit during first two years back into place.
-Among other things, this enabled new manager Josh W. to get a decent heavy-duty work truck for place.
+Two indications: The first thing 'owners' did was raise everyone's wages (albeit raising admission to cover). [...or thought they did; apparently it was only management positions, while workers were still sweating away at minimum wage.]
+And they committed to pouring every cent of profit during first two years back into the place.
+Among other things, this enabled new manager Josh W. to get a decent heavy-duty work truck for the grounds.

-If new 'ownership' in time relents, appreciating how clothing-optional ban holds back place's deeper transformative potential for visitors, then new management, with support of staff and so-minded regulars, can work to elevate c/o policy to more conscious, respectable one, prompting dutiful compliance by visitors.
-In time c/o could become the relative non-issue that it is at other popular regional rural spring resorts.
+If the new 'ownership' in time relents, appreciating how a clothing-optional ban holds back the place's deeper transformative potential for visitors, then new management, with the support of staff and so-minded regulars, can work to elevate c/o policy to more conscious, respectable one, prompting dutiful compliance by visitors.
+In time, c/o could become the relative non-issue it is at other popular regional rural spring resorts.

-Whatever side of c/o issue visitors fall in on, all who revere place no doubt wish involved parties well with their new stewardship.
+Whatever side of c/o issue visitors fall in on, all who revere place no doubt wish all the involved parties well with their new stewardship.